 Wait, direct mail?
 Seriously?
 Yes, we mean it.
 We know, we know—direct mail is old school.
 And compared to something like email marketing, it can be expensive.
 But if done right, direct mail can be extremely effective.
 You’ll be putting your brand directly in front of salespeople in a way that other forms of communication aren’t capable of accomplishing.
 As with email marketing, we recommend taking a drip campaign approach to direct mail.
 Sending out a series of mailers over the course of several weeks is generally much more effective than a single envelope.

-Aside from email and direct mail, another highly effective strategy for launching a new incentive program involves working with your field sales reps.
+Aside from email and direct mail, another highly effective strategy for launching a new rewards program involves working with your field sales reps.
 They’re going to be visiting your dealers anyway, and this is a perfect opportunity to promote your program launch.
 Your field sales reps can talk to dealers and independent salespeople individually, educating them about your new incentive program in a memorable way.
 Your field reps can also drop off promotional materials, which will help to keep your program (and your brand) top-of-mind.

 As the saying goes, you only get one chance to make a first impression.
 It’s essential that you lead with your best possible reward offer.
 You want these independent sales reps to be excited by the earning and reward potential associated with your brand.
 Remember what motivates salespeople and play to those desires.
 Of course, making a good first impression isn’t restricted to the content of your reward program, but also the form of presentation.
 Make sure that your website is free of errors, and that the user experience is as simple and straightforward as possible.
 The better the user experience, the more likely program participants will actually engage with your program.

 That’s it!
 You’re ready to launch your first incentive program.
-In the article Best Practices, we’ll offer some closing advice in the form of best practices.
+In the article Best Practices, we’ll offer some additional advice in the form of best practices.
 These will help you ensure that your first ever program is a resounding success.